 Washington, D.C.: preppy and political

-Tucked between Virginia and Maryland like a tranny’s package, Washington, D.C. is teeming with history, politics, and, to a lesser degree, homosexuals.
+Tucked between Virginia and Maryland like a drag queen’s package, Washington, D.C. is teeming with history, politics, and, to a lesser degree, homosexuals.
 Just because the scene is fairly conservative compared to some more progressive cities, D.C. still has some tricks up its Brooks Brothers sleeve.
 If you like your gays less counterculture, and with governmental access, D.C. might just be the place for you.

 The only city without a state contains many of the country’s treasures.
-From the museums to the art galleries to the iconic monuments, D.C. pays homage to grandeur of the American story.
+From the museums to the art galleries to the iconic monuments, D.C. pays homage to the grandeur of the American story.
 There is much to see, and many ways to see it.
 Public transportation is abundant here, but for those who want to drive, make sure to understand the layout.

-There are four quadrants (Northwest, Southwest, Northeast and Southeast) with the Capitol forming the center.
+There are four quadrants (Northwest, Southwest, Northeast, and Southeast) with the Capitol forming the center.
 When getting directions, the street you are looking for should end in a NW, SW, NE, or SE, or you’re gonna be SOL.
 The numbered streets run north to south and the letters run east to west.
 It’s all very logical, except of course for those queer state streets; they run diagonally.

 To make the most of your time, or to avoid fights over getting lost, the best thing to do is to go all-out tourist and grab a guidebook.
 So many places have significance; seek out the ones that mean to most to you.